johndming/mancala/README.md

-Click on the .CPP file to view the source code and click on the .exe to play the game.
+# Click the .CPP file to view the source code.
+# Click on the .exe to play the game.